Packing up the car for a day’s outing with our dog should be something to look forward to. Unfortunately for some dogs this isn’t the case.

 What can we do to help our dogs?
 Ten useful tips

 - If your dog salivates, pants and looks miserable, it’s likely they feel sick.
-Ask your vet about medication that addresses this problem.
+Ask your veterinarian about medication that addresses this problem.

 - For fear, associate the car with pleasant experiences.
 Give them treats in a motionless car.
 Play with them by opening all the doors and throwing a ball through the car for them.
 This encourages the dog to enter the car to retrieve it.